How to open the Windows My Documents or Documents folder

 Showing Documents on the desktop

-Once Documents is visible on the desktop, double-clicking this folder lets you access your saved documents on your computer.
+Once Documents is visible on the desktop, double-click this folder to access the documents saved on your computer.

 Opening My Documents in Windows XP